iamkirankumaryadav/GenAI/Glossary.md

 - Augmented Input: The retrieved information is then incorporated/combined with the original LLM prompt.
 - Response Generation: The LLM, now armed with both your original prompt and the retrieved information, generates its final response.
 - Benefits: Factual consistency, improved and relevant response, domain adaptibility.

-### **Self Attention**
-- A technique used in machine learning, especially in tasks like understanding language (NLP) and analyzing images.
-- It focuses on important parts of a sentence or image, but instead of a human controlling it, the model itself decides what to pay attention to.
-  1. **Splitting the Input:** Self-attention first breaks the sentence down into individual words.
-  2. **Creating Queries, Keys, and Values:** Then, it creates three special codes to decide the importance of each word.
-    * **Query:** This is like a question the model asks about each word.
-It considers what kind of information it's looking for.
-    * **Key:** This acts like an answer.
-It holds the key information about the word itself.
-    * **Value:** This carries the actual content of the word.
-  3. **Matching and Weighting:** The model compares the "query" of each word to the "keys" of all the other words.
-This helps it find how relevant each word is to the question it's asking (the query).
-Based on this match, it assigns a weight to each word.
-  4. **Focusing on the Important:** Finally, the model takes the original words (values) and multiplies them by their weights.
-Words with higher weights (more relevant) are given more importance.
-This creates a new version of the sentence where the focus is on the most important parts for understanding the meaning.
-- Imagine you're a detective searching a room for clues.
-In self-attention, the query, key, and value act like your tools to find what's important.
-- **Query (What are you looking for?):** It's a specific question you have about a piece of evidence (the word).
-    * Example: You find a footprint (the word "footprint").
-Your query might be "Whose shoe made this?" (looking for a connection).
-- **Key (What information does it hold?):** This is the label on a box of evidence.
-It tells you the basic details about the evidence itself.
-    * Example: The key for "footprint" might be "size 10", "muddy", or "left foot".
-- **Value (The evidence itself):** This is the actual piece of evidence you're examining.
-    * Example: The value is simply the word "footprint" itself.

-1. You examine the footprint (the word).
-2. You ask yourself a question (the query): "Whose shoe made this?" (relevant to the case).
-3. You check the details of the footprint (the key): size, mud, left foot.
-This might help answer your question.
-4. Based on how well the details match your question, you decide how important this footprint is (the weight).
-5. A muddy footprint (like a strong key matching your query) is likely more relevant than its size.

-- In self-attention, this process happens with words in a sentence.
-- The model considers each word like a piece of evidence, creates a query based on the context, and uses the key and value to see how relevant it is to answer that question.
-- This helps the model focus on the most important parts of the sentence to understand its meaning.

 ### Semantic Model
 - A way to represent information in a structured way that captures the meaning or semantics of the data.